deviodigital/delivery-drivers-for-woocommerce/README.txt

 ### Driver capabilites

-Give your drivers the ability to view their assigned orders, mark an order as `out for delivery` and then `complete` after the order has been delivered.
+Give your drivers the ability to view their assigned orders, mark an order as `Out for Delivery` and then `Completed` after the order has been delivered.

 With these capabilities passed along to your drivers, you now have additional time free to manage other areas of your business.